Olivier Merlin – the man behind our Own Selection Pouilly-Fuissé – has played a pivotal role in transforming the reputation of Mâconnais wines.

 The Merlins’ approach – a blend of tradition and meticulous vineyard practices – has resulted in a varied range of wines which are truly expressive of their terroir.
 “If you take any of the wines in our range and compare them, they’re totally different,” Olivier explains.
 “But the process used to make each one is the same: we do everything by hand, in the same way as it was done 200 years ago.
 This is very important to me – it means my technique shows the terroir.
 The wines express the difference of the soil, the slope and the altitude.”

-But beyond the virus, producers are grappling with the longer-term crisis posed by climate change and global warming.
+Olivier is mindful of the challenges posed by climate change and global warming.
 “We are lucky in the Macônnais because of the altitude here: we are almost 100 metres higher than Meursault, which means we can keep the freshness, minerality and that slight saltiness you can feel in our wines.”

 Conversely, the impact of global warming also means that fruit ripeness has become more achievable in areas where it was previously a challenge – like Vergisson, where Paul and Théo’s Clos de France vineyard is located.
 “When I started making wine, people said Vergisson had good terroir but it was very difficult to achieve good maturation – but now that part is easy.”